neoarc/neoarc.github.io/_wiki/sfmb_how_to_make_parallax_background.md

 1. Press the **Manage GameThemes** button in the mapeditor.
 	- ![7](/post-img/wiki/sfmb_betatest_how_to_make_parallax_background/109678518-0d2d3000-7bbe-11eb-8af8-74484d40bd37.png)
 2. You need to set the `Theme Version` to **2**
+	- You can only rewrite if you have permission for the theme or it’s a custom theme.
 	- ![8](/post-img/wiki/sfmb_betatest_how_to_make_parallax_background/109678517-0c949980-7bbe-11eb-8269-8ab5fd57b2f6.png)
 3. Press the **Edit ThemeDefinitions**.
-	- You can only rewrite if you have permission for the theme or it’s a custom theme.
 4. Press **Background Layer**.
-5. You must enter here the names you entered for the animation names.
+5. You need to enter the file names here without the word: layer. *eg:* `overworld1`.
 	- ![9](/post-img/wiki/sfmb_betatest_how_to_make_parallax_background/109678506-0acad600-7bbe-11eb-9336-ffb279060458.png)
 	- Just a few tips:
 		1. If you are making a parallax background, I recommend setting most layers to `bottom` and if possible, set the clouds and underground parts to `bottom & repeat`.
 If you are doing it well, it will look the most natural.